-When severe weather conditions, power failures or other emergencies force the closing of the SUNY Cortland campus, the College president will contact the provost and the director of public relations to disseminate information about the closing to both the internal and external publics.
-The provost is responsible for contacting a) the university police, b) the campus switchboard, c) the Graduate Studies Office and d) the Child Care Center.
+When severe weather conditions, power failures or other emergencies force the closing of the SUNY Cortland campus, the College president will contact the provost and the director of communications to disseminate information about the closing to both the internal and external publics.
+The provost is responsible for contacting a) the university police, b) the campus switchboard, c) the Graduate Admissions Office and d) the Child Care Center.
 The provost also will send an e-mail to inform the campus community.
 Cancellation of classes held on campus also applies to online classes (ASYNCH).

-The public relations director is responsible for contacting the Central New York media The following radio and television stations will be notified:
+The director of communications is responsible for contacting the Central New York media The following news websites, radio and television stations will be notified:

-Cortland: WIII, WSUC

-Homer: WXHC

-• Ithaca: WHCU, WYXL, WQNY, WNYY

-Norwich: WCHN, WKXZ, WZOZ, WBKT

-Owego: WEBO

-- Syracuse: WSYR, WHEN, WYYY, WBBS, WWHT, WPHR, WNDR, WNTQ, WSEN, WFBL, WSTM-TV Ch.
-3, WTVH-TV Ch.5, WIXTTV Ch.
-9, News 10 Now - Waterloo: WNYR, WGVA, WLLW, WAUB, WSFW, WCGR - Binghamton: WNBF, WHWK, WWYL, WAAL, WSKG, WSQX, WBNG, WBXI
+- Cortland: WSUC, Cortland Standard, Cortland Voice - Homer: WXHC - Ithaca: WHCU, WYXL, WQNY, WNYY, WIII, HITS 103.3, The VINE 98.7 - Norwich: WCHN, WKXZ, WZOZ, WBKT - Owego: WEBO, WRVO - Syracuse: WSYR, WHEN, WYYY, WBBS, WWHT, WPHR, WNTQ, WSEN, WFBL, CNY Central (WSTM-TV Ch.
+3, WTVH-TV Ch.5, and WSTQ Ch.
+6).
+WSYR-TV Ch.
+9, Spectrum News, Syracuse.com - Waterloo: WNYR, WGVA, WLLW, WAUB, WFLR, WFLK - Binghamton: WNBF, WHWK, WWYL, WAAL, WYOS, WSKG, WSQX, WBNG, pressconnects.com

-The public relations director will be responsible for posting a scrolling message on the SUNY Cortland official Web site.
+The director of communications will be responsible for posting a scrolling message on the SUNY Cortland official Web site.
 The content of that message will be pre-approved by the president.
-In addition to the public relations director, the emergency message may be posted by the director of publications and electronic media, the Web manager or the senior programmer analyst in administrative computing services.
+In addition to the director of communications, the emergency message may be posted by the director of marketing, the Web manager or the senior programmer analyst in administrative computing services.

-In the case of weather-related campus closing, the public relations director will activate the NY-Alert mass notification.
+In the case of weather-related campus closing, the director of communications will activate the NY-Alert mass notification.
 An alert will be disseminated via campus IP phones, cell-phone text messages and campus e-mail to those students, faculty and staff who have registered their contact information.
-The associate public relations director or the university police may activate the system in the absence of the public relations director.
+The director of communications or the university police may activate the system in the absence of the director of communications.